|In Memoriam – Glyn Salton-Cox

 In 2010 Carol was appointed Acting Dean of Summer Sessions, becoming Dean the following year.
 In this position she fostered connections between summer courses and Fall/Winter/Spring curricula; managed crucial and complex systems updates; and deepened collaborations with Summer Travel programs that have enriched the intellectual experience of thousands of students.
 She also inaugurated UCSB’s Online Pilot Project for Summer and contributed to shaping early policy for UCSB’s online course offerings.

 On Carol’s retirement in 2013, the Medieval Studies Program sponsored a celebration of her career: “Sex, Text, and Politics: A Symposium in Honor of Carol Braun Pasternack.”
 During the next eight years, with the determination, creativity, and open-heartedness she brought to any challenge, Carol dealt with brain cancer, but was never defined by it.
 She will be deeply missed by the many friends, students, and colleagues whose lives she enriched, and by her husband Kenneth Pasternack and their daughter Sofia Pasternack.

 The English Department is establishing a current-use fund in Professor Pasternack’s memory called the Carol Braun Pasternack Award for Graduate Excellence.
 For the life of the fund, an award will be given for excellent article-length work by an English Department graduate student that resonates with Professor Pasternack’s interests in one of these areas: medieval studies; theories of gender and sexualities; media studies; the public humanities.

-To make a charitable donation, please write your check to the UC Regents, and include a note specifying that your gift is directed to the Department of English at UC Santa Barbara for the Pasternack Fund.
+To make a charitable donation, please write your check to the UCSB Foundation, and include a note specifying that your gift is directed to the Department of English at UC Santa Barbara for the Pasternack Fund.